nasa/fprime/docs/UsersGuide/best/ground-interface.md

 nothing to retry.

-1. RecvStatus.RECV_OK: receive works as expected and the buffer has valid data
+1. `RecvStatus.RECV_OK`: receive works as expected and the buffer has valid data
-2. RecvStatus.RECV_ERROR: receive failed and the buffer does not have valid data
+2. `RecvStatus.RECV_ERROR`: receive failed and the buffer does not have valid data

 ### Uplink